English | Bahasa Indonesia

 Ways to Store Your Cryptocurrencies Like Bitcoin or Ether

 Before discussing how to keep your cryptocurrencies, it is important to understand that the idea of a blockchain is to have a distributed system of transparent ledgers.
 This means, all these ledgers (databases) that are spread across the network, “agree” or recognize that your cryptocurrency address has X amount of Bitcoin, or Ether (or whatever currencies you have).

 What you are actually keeping is not the physical currency itself, but instead the private key to access those cryptocurrencies.

 So essentially your cryptocurrency wallet is a platform or client that has both your address and your private key.

-Online or offline:
+Online VS offline:

-- Keep them yourself means simply that you are holding the actual key to access your wallet.
+- Keep them yourself means simply that you are holding the actual private key to access your wallet.

 Now that we understand the categories of keeping your cryptocurrencies above, we can now start to look at the actual options of keeping them:

 1. On an exchange